kabirbagai21/studdybuddyproject/README.md

 - Sayef Iqbal (si2400)
 - Yuya Taniguchi (yt2749)

-## Things you may want to cover:
+## Features

+- Course Enrollment: Students can browse and enroll in courses relevant to their studies.
+- Group Collaboration: Enables students to join groups for collaborative study sessions.
+- Availability Viewing: Students can view the availability of groups to plan their study schedules.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

-- **Ruby version**: Ruby 2.7.0
+- Ruby version: Ruby 2.7.0

-- **System dependencies**:
-  - Rails 6.0.3.4
+- Rails version: Rails 6.0.3.4
-  - PostgreSQL
+- Database: PostgreSQL

-- **Configuration**:
-  - Ensure all environment variables and configurations are set.
+### Installation

+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Install the required gems: bundle install
-  - Set up your `database.yml` with the correct username and password for PostgreSQL.
+4. Set up your `database.yml` with the correct username and password for PostgreSQL.

-- **Database creation**:
-  `rails db:create`

-- **Database initialization**:
-  `rails db:migrate`

-- **Load seed data**:
-  `rails db:seed`
+5. Create the database: rails db:create
+6. Initialize the database: rails db:migrate
+7. Load the seed data: rails db:seed

+### Running the Tests

-- **How to run the Cucumber scenarios**:
+- To run the Cucumber scenarios: bundle exec cucumber
-  `bundle exec cucumber`

-- **How to run the test suite**:
+- To run the RSpec test suite: bundle exec rspec spec
-  `bundle exec rspec spec`

-- **Services (job queues, cache servers, search engines, etc.)**:
+### Services

-  - Currently, no additional services like Redis or Sidekiq are integrated.
+Currently, no additional services like Redis or Sidekiq are integrated.

-- **Deployment instructions**:
+### Deployment

-  - Ensure all environment variables are set on the deployment platform.
-  - Follow standard Rails deployment procedures for platforms like Heroku or AWS.
+To deploy this on a live system, ensure all environment variables are set on the deployment platform and follow standard Rails deployment procedures for platforms like Heroku or AWS.

-### Cucumber Scenarios

-The Cucumber feature files are located in the `features` folder.
-The step definition files are located in the `features/step_definitions` folder.
-To run Cucumber scenarios, execute the following:
-`bundle exec cucumber`

-### Rspec Tests
+## Documentation

+- **Cucumber Scenarios**: Located in the `features` folder with step definitions in `features/step_definitions`.
-The rspec test files are located in the `spec` folder.
+- **RSpec Tests**: Test files are in the `spec` folder.
-To run rspec tests, execute the following:
-`bundle exec rspec spec`